makeabilitylab/physcomp/electronics/electricity-basics.md

 Returning to the gravity-voltage analogy, how much potential energy does a rock have once it reached the ground?
 None!
 For the rock to gain potential energy, we need to do *work* to lift the rock.

+### Danger: high voltage!

+You may have seen warnings like: *DANGER: HIGH VOLTAGE* but you may have also heard contradictory phrases like "*it's not the voltage the kills, it's the current.*" How can both be true?

+Well, in some regards: they are.
+High voltage has the potential to push more current through your body than low voltages—and it's the *current* that can burn tissue, impede muscle control, and fibrillate your heart.
+Indeed, humans can feel DC currents as low as 0.6-1.0mA pass through their bodies, 40-60mA is painful, and a ~90mA and above current is sufficient to induce cardiac/respiratory arrest.

+But—and this is an important but—our bodies offer fairly high resistance.
+And the voltages we work with (typically 3.3V and 5V) are simply not sufficiently high to "push" current through our bodies.
+However, wet skin can drop your resistance and metal jewelry can cause incidental shorts (and possibly thermal burns).
+So, be careful.

+Generally, the most dangerous electrical thing in your household is the line voltage coming out of your home outlets (120V at 60Hz in the US and 240V at 50Hz in many other countries).
+Never open any electronic device while it's plugged in and, even then, be careful (charged capacitors can still maintain high voltages for a time).

+For more on electrical safety, see this [write-up on AllAboutCircuits.com](https://www.allaboutcircuits.com/textbook/direct-current/chpt-3/ohms-law-again/) or this section on [Safety (Chapter 7.1) in Practical Electronics for Inventors](https://learning.oreilly.com/library/view/practical-electronics-for/9781259587559/xhtml/18_Chapter_07.xhtml).

 <!-- Returning to the [water tank analogy](assets/videos/WaterCircuitAnalogy_Trimmed_ByJonFroehlich.mp4) from the Introduction, how much potential to do work does water have once it's flowed out of the hole and onto the ground?
 None!
 It's lost all of its energy.
 Likewise, when an electric charge reaches ground, it no longer has electric potential for work. -->

 ### How can we increase pressure?

 A battery has an imbalanced electric charge built up between its positive and negative leads.
 When a circuit is connected, electric charges (electrons) flow to "correct" this imbalance.
 The larger the imbalance (*i.e.,* the higher voltage), the greater the "push" and the more electrons that flow (higher current).

-If you connect two batteries in series (i.e., stack them), you increase their ability to "push" electrons—indeed, you sum the battery voltages together.
+If you connect two batteries in series (*i.e.,* stack them), you increase their ability to "push" electrons—indeed, you sum the battery voltages together.
 So, two standard alkaline 1.5V AA batteries in series will have a 3V potential difference, which can "push" more electrons around a circuit—see the animation below.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/VoltageBatteriesInSeries_CroppedAndTrimmed2_EngineeringMindset.mp4" type="video/mp4" />